 What is Pandering Obscenity Involving a Minor?

-Charge for Pandering Obscenity (O.R.C.
+Criminal Charges for Pandering Obscenity (O.R.C.
 2907.32)

-If you’ve been convicted of pandering obscenity in the past, you’ll be charged with a fourth-degree felony, and face a sentence of up to 18 months.
+If you’ve been convicted of pandering obscenity in the past, you’ll be charged with a fourth-degree felony and face a sentence of up to 18 months.
 Pandering charges are often used to target retail establishments that are selling lawful material to adults.
 These cases can have important ramifications well beyond whether or not the person charged faces jail time or other sanctions.

 What Type of Plea Deal Can I Expect?